GoFinal Test

 Congratulations!
 You Have Reached the Final Test

-You have successfully completed the 27-part Go Mastery course.
-You have journeyed from your first "Hello World" to architecting high-performance, concurrent, and secure web servers at scale.
+You have successfully completed the 30-part Go Mastery course.
+You have journeyed from your first "Hello World" to architecting high-performance, concurrent, and secure cloud-native systems using gRPC and DDD.

 Before you claim your final certification, we have one last challenge for you.
 This comprehensive knowledge test evaluates your understanding of the core concepts, advanced internals, and production best practices that we've covered throughout this series.